Charges, fees, and deposits for the fall semester are due and payable on the first business day in August (August 3, 2020).

 May Intersession charges are due the Friday before Intersession begins (May 15, 2020).

 Summer Internships and Early Summer Online Courses commencing in June are due the first business day in June (June 1, 2020).

 Late Summer Online Courses commencing in July are due the first business day in July (July 1, 2020).

 Charges other than tuition and room and board that are assessed during the semester, such as security fines, library fines, computer repairs, etc. are due and payable within 10 days of initial assessment.

-The Director of Financial Aid and Assistant Director of Financial Aid may grant a student an extension beyond the semester payment deadline for extenuating circumstances.
-However, in such cases the student will be charged a $40 late fee.
-The Director of Financial Aid and Assistant Director of Financial Aid may waive this initial late fee for transfer students who are accepted within a three-week period prior to the first day of classes and for students who have been awarded state grants, outside scholarships, and loans for which the Office of Financial Aid has received written notification from the funding body but has not yet received the funds.
+Financial Services may grant a student an extension beyond the semester payment deadline for extenuating circumstances, however, in such cases the student will be charged a $40 late fee.
+Financial Services may waive this initial late fee for transfer students who are accepted within a three-week period prior to the first day of classes and for students who have been awarded state grants, outside scholarships, and loans for which the Office of Financial Aid has received written notification from the funding body but has not yet received the funds.

 Late payment fees of $40 per month will be charged for any unpaid balance in a student’s account.
 In no case will a student receive grades, transcripts, or diplomas during any period in which they have any unpaid student account balance.